mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ### Using the Upload Tool

-The Android Push Certificate Uploading Tool, available on [GitHub](https://github.com/nexmo-community/android-push-uploader), does so with a user interface.
+The Android Push Certificate Uploading Tool, available on [GitHub](https://github.com/nexmo-community/android-push-uploader), allows you to upload with a user interface.

 To use the tool you will need to run it locally or deploy it.
 You can follow the the instructions in the GitHub project's [README](https://github.com/nexmo-community/android-push-uploader#running-the-project).
 You will also need the private key for your Vonage Application.